enjoyfrozen/vtk/Documentation/release/dev/add-vtkCylindricalGridSource.md

-## Add vtkCylindricalGridBuilder
+## Add vtkCylindricalGridSource

-Adds vtkCylindricalGridBuilder to build cylindrical grids;
+Adds vtkCylindricalGridSource to build cylindrical grids;
 unstructured grids with cells that have radial curvature, up to and including complete rings.